 For Albert, the Youth of Catalonia prison has too much cement.
-I would like to have more vegetation, so he chose to photograph himself among the little grass there was.
-"So much cement makes everything cold, gray."
-When you do not see colors you get depressed, "he says.
-"Here if you go even half crazy, you get worse than you are ," he adds.
-Soon after, Albert went to the adult prison of Quatre Camins, where he continues to strong psychological treatment.
+He would like to have more vegetation, so he chose to photograph himself among the little grass there was.
+"So much cement makes everything cold, gray.
+When you do not see colors you get depressed," he says.
+"Here if you go even half crazy, you get worse than you are," he adds.
+Soon after, Albert went to the adult prison of Quatre Camins, where he continues strong psychological treatment.
 The experience in prison has left him changed.
-I have recognized that he has become more aggressive because of his behavior towards others.
-"If you're not aggressive, the alpha male who gets into it with everybody will take you for a fool.
+He has recognized that he has become more aggressive because of his behavior toward others.
+"If you're not aggressive, the alpha male, everybody will take you for a fool.
 You can not be a quiet person in prison," he says.

 Salva, 53, Barcelona

 Salva has two and a half years left of his sentence.
-He has spent 32 in jail.
-He has anxiety thinking about what he will find when he gets out.
-"From here inside, you do not know what's outside," he explains, and that's why in his image he wanted to look outside.
+He has spent 32 years in jail.
+He is anxious thinking about what he will find when he gets out.
+"From here, inside, you do not know what's outside," he explains.
+That's why for his image, he wanted to look outside.
 The majority of long-term prisoners do not leave until the last years of the sentence.
-When they do, they realize that the world around them has changed: the neighborhoods have become more touristy, people walk around hooked to their cell phone, they no longer look at each other.
-For Salva, with all these years in prison, the crime does not compensate: "you pay dearly."
+When they do, they realize the world around them has changed; the neighborhoods have become more touristy, people walk around hooked to their cell phones and they no longer look at each other.
+For Salva, with all these years in prison, the crime does not compensate: "You pay dearly."

 Juan, 46, Poble Nou, Barcelona

 "I listen to music because it's a way of evading me, of teleporting me out of here," Juan explains, referring to the selected photograph.
-Juan, like many others in the DAE module of Brians II, were put in jail for drugs.
+Juan, like many others in the DAE module of Brians II, was imprisoned for drugs.
 "We steal to maintain a vice.
-They are spent with the numbers of years that they put us, I have not killed anyone so they throw me in for eight years," he defends.
+They are overcompensating with the numbers of years they sentence us to, I have not killed anyone so they throw me in for eight years," he defends.
 Juan spent one of the first sentences in the Model, the prison imposed more.
-"When you enter the fourth gallery with your mattress and your bags and you see all the people leaning over the railing, on all three floors, you think, my mother, where I have gotten, they are going to eat me."
+"When you enter the fourth gallery with your mattress and your bags and you see all the people leaning over the railing, on all three floors, you think, my god, where I have gotten, they are going to eat me."

 Jorge (El Punky), 23, Sagrada Familia, Barcelona

-Kamal arrived in Spain in 2006 with 11 years.
+Kamal arrived in Spain in 2006 at 11 years old.
 He traveled under a truck from the port of Tangier, Morocco, to Algeciras.
-A friend from his neighborhood brought him to Barcelona, and here he met with his brother until he entered prison, where he has been sentenced to a year.
-"The day to day is always the same, the worst is the dynamic that does not change," he says.
-"So, without being able to move, you get angry, especially when you watch TV see freedom," he adds.
-Sports is one of the few things that can help you relax, to be calmer.
+A friend from his neighborhood brought him to Barcelona, and here he met with his brother until he went to prison, where he has been sentenced to a year.
+"The day-to-day is always the same, the worst is the dynamic that does not change," he says.
+"So, without being able to move, you get angry, especially when you watch TV and see freedom," he adds.
+Sports is one of the few things that helps him relax, to be calmer.
 The other option is to sleep, to dream about what is outside, and that is how Kamal was portrayed.